ILR on the basis of 10 years long residence

 Right of appeal against refusal of applications for indefinite leave to remain on the basis of long residence

-Where an application for indefinite leave to remain cannot succeed, either due to the Knowledge of Language and Life requirement or due to Good Character requirement, the applicant may consider applying for extension of leave to remain on the basis of continuous lawful residence of 10 years.
+Where an application for indefinite leave to remain cannot succeed, either because the applicant does not meet the English language or Knowledge of Life in the UK requirement, or where the application for ILR would fall for refusal under general grounds, the applicant may consider applying for extension of leave to remain on the basis of continuous lawful residence of 10 years.